Ace Gallery Los Angeles

 In 1970, Chrismas mounted Robert Irwin's critically acclaimed scrim installation.
 Ace also mounted acclaimed exhibitions of work by Michael Heizer's such as his Displaced/Replaced Mass, installed at Ace Gallery Venice, along with Richard Serra's first large scale interior installations.
 The Heizer piece required huge excavations in the gallery floor to create recessed areas able to accommodate imposing boulders; the installations of both Heizer and Serra were considered a triumph for both the artist and the gallery.

-The gallery further expanded in 1994 to New York where its presence was amplified by its doing exhibitions with such important cultural institutions as the Guggenheim Museum and the Cartier Foundation (Paris), which even though Mr. Chrismas' gallery was a commercial gallery it had gained great respect from museums worldwide.
-Under his directorship Ace Gallery has had either offices or galleries in such important art centers as Mexico City, Paris, Berlin and Beijing along with its strong position in Los Angeles.
+The gallery further expanded in 1994 to New York where its presence was amplified by mounting exhibitions with such important cultural institutions as the Guggenheim Museum and the Cartier Foundation (Paris), which, even though Mr. Chrismas' gallery was a commercial gallery, had gained great respect from museums worldwide.
+Under his directorship, Ace Gallery has had either offices or galleries in such important art centers as Mexico City, Paris, Berlin and Beijing along with its strong position in Los Angeles.

 Since 1986, Ace Gallery Los Angeles has occupied the entire 30,000 square foot second floor of an Art Deco structure that fills an entire block of Wilshire Boulevard's Miracle Mile.
 The 11-story building, known as the Wilshire Tower, first opened on March 15, 1929.
 Inside the Wilshire Tower, Ace has built a museum-quality gallery space.
 Mr. Chrismas continues a focused program of exhibitions in Los Angeles.
 Ace gallery is considered to be the oldest contemporary gallery in the Western United States and Mr. Chrismas has curated and mounted over 600 exhibitions during his 54-year career as the gallery director and chief curator.